1.5 Run the application

 Required fields are automatically highlighted with a red asterisk here.

 Modification tracking.
 If you change any field, the Save button will become enabled, and you'll notice an asterisk next to the view title indicating that the view has been modified.
-If you try to close a modified details view, you'll get a warning about unsaved changes, where you can either discard the changes and close the view, or cancel and keep the view open.
+If you try to close a modified details view, you'll get the following warning about unsaved changes, where you can either discard the changes and close the view, or cancel and keep the view open.

 Fields validation.
 If you enter invalid values into the fields or leave a required field blank, the invalid fields will turn red, and you'll see a validation message under each field.
 If you also try to save an invalid view, you'll see a summary of validation errors displayed at the top of the view, as shown below.